techlore/go-incognito/Scripts/Section 5/5_ Radios.md

 So...don’t record the data in the first place!
 First, only grant apps and programs the permission to view your location if it’s required.
 Calculators don’t need your location, and neither does Snapchat.
-If there’s an app that requires a location to function, like Tinder, you can try to fake your location on Android using a location spoofer.
+If there’s an app that requires a location to function, you can try to fake your location on Android using a location spoofer.
 Set the location to a random area near you and keep it there at all times. iPhones don’t allow location spoofing unless you jailbreak; there are great tweaks if you do decide to go this route.
 Second, opt out of any location-based tracking and/or personalization on your device, Google and Apple both do this.
-Third, install a custom ROM like GrapheneOS on Android devices to cut out Google tracking altogether.
+Third, install a custom ROM like GrapheneOS or CalyxOS on Android devices to cut out most if not all Google tracking altogether--Section 4 covered this more thoroughly.
 Fourth, make sure to disable location sharing in apps like Snapchat and Find my Friends.
 Fifth, completely disable location services, unless you explicitly need to use them.
 The last (and very extreme) thing you can do is physically remove the GPS chip in your device.
 This isn’t always possible and every device is different, but the option is there for